espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Parameters
 ^^^^^^^^^^

--  **<enable>**: configure DNS settings
+-  **<enable>**: configure DNS server settings

-   -  0: Enable automatic DNS settings from DHCP.
-The DNS will be restored to ``208.67.222.222``.
-Only when DHCP is updated will it take effect.
+   -  0: Enable automatic DNS server settings from DHCP.
+The DNS will be restored to ``208.67.222.222`` and ``8.8.8.8``.
+Only when the ESP station completes the DHCP process, the DNS server of the ESP station could be updated.
-   -  1: Enable manual DNS settings.
-If you do not set a value for ``<DNS IPx>``, it will use ``208.67.222.222`` by default.
+   -  1: Enable manual DNS server settings.
+If you do not set a value for ``<DNS IPx>``, it will use ``208.67.222.222`` and ``8.8.8.8`` by default.

--  **<"DNS IP1">**: the first DNS IP.
+-  **<"DNS IP1">**: the first DNS server IP address.
 For the set command, this parameter only works when you set <enable> to 1, i.e. enable manual DNS settings.
 If you set <enable> to 1 and a value for this parameter, the ESP-AT will return this parameter as the current DNS setting when you run the query command.
--  **<"DNS IP2">**: the second DNS IP.
+-  **<"DNS IP2">**: the second DNS server IP address.
 For the set command, this parameter only works when you set <enable> to 1, i.e. enable manual DNS settings.
 If you set <enable> to 1 and a value for this parameter, the ESP-AT will return this parameter as the current DNS setting when you run the query command.
--  **<"DNS IP3">**: the third DNS IP.
+-  **<"DNS IP3">**: the third DNS server IP address.
 For the set command, this parameter only works when you set <enable> to 1, i.e. enable manual DNS settings.
 If you set <enable> to 1 and a value for this parameter, the ESP-AT will return this parameter as the current DNS setting when you run the query command.

 Notes
 ^^^^^